 Our first stock transfer

 In 1999 the residents of the Barnsbury Estate in Islington voted to become Newlon residents in our first stock transfer.
-There are nearly 700 homes on the Barnsbury Estate, which we manage in partnership with BELMO, a tenant led management organisation.
+There are nearly 700 homes on the Barnsbury Estate which we continue to manage today.

 Helping you find your first home